rackerlabs/technical-blog/_posts/2019-10-18-five-benefits-of-moving-to-salesforce-lightning.md

 categories:
   - General
 metaTitle: "Five benefits of moving to Salesforce Lightning"
-metaDescription: "This blog outlines five benefits of transitioning to Salesforce Lightning."
+metaDescription: "This blog outlines five benefits of transitioning from Salesforce Classic to Salesforce Lightning."
-ogDescription: "This blog outlines five benefits of transitioning to Salesforce Lightning."
+ogDescription: "This blog outlines five benefits of transitioning from Salesforce Classic to Salesforce Lightning."
 ---

-Salesforce&reg; Health Cloud is a top-ranked healthcare customer relationship management (CRM) system.
-The software aims to put patients at the heart of every decision&mdash;strengthening relationships and improving outcomes.

-This blog discusses three ways that SalesForce Health Cloud can help improve patient experience within the health care industry.
+As a Salesforce&reg; administrator, you probably know that it is in your organization’s best interest to make the leap from Salesforce Classic to Lightning.
+The challenge is &mdash; how can you sell this critical step to your superiors and your team?

+This blog outlines five benefits of transitioning from Salesforce Classic to Salesforce Lightning.

 <!-- more -->
 ![]({% asset_path 2019-10-18-five-benefits-of-moving-to-salesforce-lightning/Picture1.png %})

-Change can be daunting, even when you know you’re moving toward a better solution.
+Change can be daunting, even when you know you are moving toward a better solution.
-As a Salesforce administrator, you probably know that it’s in your organization’s best interest to make the leap from Salesforce Classic to Lightning.
+As a Salesforce administrator, you probably know that it is in your organization’s best interest to make the leap from Salesforce Classic to Salesforce Lightning.
 The challenge is &mdash; how can you sell this critical step to your superiors and your team?

-Here are the top five reasons for transitioning to Salesforce Lightning.
+Here are the top five reasons for transitioning from Salesforce Classic to Salesforce Lightning.

 #### Greater productivity

 In mid-2018, Salesforce released a [Forrester Consulting study](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) that identified increased productivity as one of the greatest benefits of moving to the Lightning experience.
 The study found that the combination of a newer interface and forward-thinking tools like Salesforce Einstein, made it easier for users to accelerate existing processes.

-In fact, [the study revealed](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) that IT departments that transitioned to Lightning increased measurable productivity “by up to 25 percent and [has cut] time-to-market for applications nearly in half.”
+In fact, [the study revealed](https://www.prnewswire.com/news-releases/total-economic-impact-study-on-salesforce-lightning-shows-341-percent-return-on-investment-over-three-years-300661371.html) IT departments that transitioned to Lightning increased measurable productivity “by up to 25 percent and [has cut] time-to-market for applications nearly in half.”

 #### Saved time and dollars